parulnith/blog/_posts/2021-05-03-What it takes to become a World No 1 on Kaggle.md

 In this article, I shall be sharing my interaction with Guanshuo Xu.
 He is a **Kaggle Competitions Grandmaster** and a **Data Scientist** at [H2O.ai](https://www.h2o.ai/).
 Guanshuo obtained his Ph.D. in Electrical & Electronics Engineering at the [New Jersey Institute of Technology](https://www.linkedin.com/school/njit/), focusing on machine learning-based image forensics and steganalysis.

 Guanshuo is a man of many accomplishments.
-His methods for real-world image tampering detection and localization won second place in the [First IEEE Image Forensics Challenge](http://www.grip.unina.it/images/wifs2013/Ranking_Phase1.pdf)**.
+His methods for real-world image tampering detection and localization won second place in the [First IEEE Image Forensics Challenge](http://www.grip.unina.it/images/wifs2013/Ranking_Phase1.pdf).
 His architectural design of deep neural networks outperformed traditional feature-based methods for the first time in image steganalysis.
 More recently, Guanshuo also achieved the world rank #1 in the competition’s tier on Kaggle with a win in the [Alaska2 Image Steganalysis](https://www.kaggle.com/c/alaska2-image-steganalysis) and [RSNA STR Pulmonary Embolism Detection competitions.](https://www.kaggle.com/c/rsna-str-pulmonary-embolism-detection)
 >  *Here is also a [link](https://www.youtube.com/watch?v=lkUhibNLMNk) to Guanshuo’s interview at **CTDS.show** where he discusses his achievements on Kaggle.*

 *In this interview, we shall know more about his academic background, passion for Kaggle, and his journey to the number one title.
-Here is an excerpt from my conversation with Gunashuo:*
+Here is an excerpt from my conversation with Guanshuo:*

 ---